RichardPharads/weather-application/README.md

 	git checkout master

-Then Pull the necessary File :
+Then Pull the Repository:

   	git pull origin master

-To download necessary node modules :
+To download necessary node modules:

    	npm i

-To Start and Run Your React Application Weather Application :
+To Start and Run Your React Application Weather Application:

     npm run dev